 Layout

 Layout is probably the most difficult topic in any UI system.
-It's not only how the API gets used but its often a mindset about how to approach the problem at hand.
+It's not only how the API gets used, but it is often a mindset about how to approach the problem at hand.
 Sometimes you get lucky and the design you are implementing is simple enough that built in layout components can mostly get you there, but in almost every design I've ever personally worked with, I needed to get my hands dirty and get creative with how the layout was implemented.

 The goal of this document is to orient you with 'how-to-think-about-layout' in Evolve.